Here's everything you need to know, including all the details on upgrading and the new features you can expect on both versions.

 With the game having now launched on all platforms, FIFA 21 is available on the following:

 The game is also expected to be available on Google Stadia at some point in 2021.
 There are a few caveats to be aware of though.

-First up, the PC version of the game will be the same as the PS4 and Xbox One versions, and not the upgraded next-gen console versions.
+First up, the PC version of the game is the same as the PS4 and Xbox One versions, and not the upgraded next-gen console versions.
 That means PC players with high-end hardware won't really be getting the most out of it.
-At least it will launch on Steam in addition to Origin, giving you more options on where to buy it.
+At least it's available on Steam in addition to Origin, giving you more options on where to buy it.

-The Switch port will once again be a Legacy version, with updated club kits and rosters for the current season, but an outdated set of features and gameplay modes.
+The Switch port is again a Legacy version, with updated club kits and rosters for the current season, but an outdated set of features and gameplay modes.

-Since the PS5 and Xbox Series X likely won't be on sale by 9 October, there's no set release date for those versions, but anyone who buys a PS4 or Xbox One copy of the game will be entitled to upgrade for free - more on that later.
+With the PS5 and Xbox Series X going on sale in November, EA will release an upgraded version for the next-gen consoles on 4 December.
+Anyone who buys a PS4 or Xbox One copy of the game will be entitled to upgrade for free - more on that later.

 Finally, the Stadia version is also due later than the others.
 No specific release date has been set for that version, and EA says it will release more details on the Stadia version of FIFA 21 later this year.

 EA Sports went trailer-crazy in the run-up to release, so there are five separate videos available to watch on YouTube.
 July's Official Reveal Trailer didn't show much with regards to gameplay, but we did get a look at the stunning graphics coming to the PS5 and Xbox Series X.

 We also got some dedicated trailers for specific modes.
 First up, Ultimate Team (or FUT):

 Career mode seems to be getting plenty of attention this year: